Site icon Welcome To Infinity

 Rococo is a highly ornamental and playful style that emerged in France in the 18th century.
 As a reaction to the strict rules and solemnity of Baroque, Rococo brought a lighter and more whimsical touch to art.
 Rococo is characterized by its lavish decoration, pastel colors, and playful themes, with motifs such as shells, flowers, and cherubs frequently used.

-The style was in France, especially in the Palace of Versailles, where its lavish decoration helped create an atmosphere of luxury and opulence.
+The style was popular in France, especially in the Palace of Versailles, where its lavish decoration helped create an atmosphere of luxury and opulence.
 Rococo also became popular in other parts of Europe, including Germany and Austria.

 Despite its popularity, Rococo was short-lived, and by the end of the 18th century, it was replaced by Neoclassicism, which brought a return to classical forms and a more restrained aesthetic.